Using Release Tags ¶

 For demonstrations and testing latest features, use an edge

 based image.
-Even for demos and testing, it's a good practice to use a full tag variation like pingfederate:10.2.2-edge
+In these situations, it is a good practice to use a full tag variation similar to pingfederate:11.1.0-edge

 Evergreen Bleeding Edge ¶